shirishswate/CapstoneProject-StoreSalesForecast/README.md

 #### Next steps

-As part of this project I have trained 4 models and compared them to chsse the one that has least error rate on validation data set.
+As part of this project, I have trained 4 models and compared them to choose the one that has least error rate on validation data set.
 As next steps, some deep learning models and transformers can be considered to further improve on the accuracy.
 Specially, the Long-short term memory RNN can be trained.
-Since Neural networks work best against overfittign to training data, and LSTM is one of the ideal models for time-series forecasting.
+Since Neural networks work best against overfitting to training data, and LSTM is one of the ideal models for time-series forecasting.

 #### Outline of project